azriel91/peace/MOTIVATION.md

 Instead of restarting the build and deployment process from scratch, we can reuse most of the previous deployment, and replace only the parts that need replacing.

-`zzzz` is an attempt to bring the simplicity of a modern build tool to all parts of the software lifecycle.
+`peace` is an attempt to bring the simplicity of a modern build tool to all parts of the software lifecycle.

 ## Perspectives